beegee-tokyo/RAK4631-Quick-Start-Examples/AT-Command.md

 Description: LoRaWAN® network join mode

 This command allows the user to access and configure the activation method of the device either OTAA or ABP.
+A value of 0 means OTAA join mode, a value of 1 means ABP join mode

 | Command                    | Input Parameter | Return Value                                                  | Return Code              |
 | -------------------------- | --------------- | ------------------------------------------------------------- | ------------------------ |